-- a CSU application for admission (CSU graduating seniors, and new or returning CSU graduates) - two sets of official transcripts from all colleges and universities attended, other than CSUS to the department office (Eureka Hall 414):
+- an online application for admission; and - two sets of official transcripts from all colleges and universities attended, other than CSUS;

+and the following materials to the Department office:

-- the departmental application for admission includes: - a personal statement (format provided) - three letters of reference (forms provided) - one complete set of transcripts (may be unofficial and/or grade reports) from each educational institution attended - proof of registration for or completion of preparatory coursework (see section on Admission Requirements) - an Application for Classification (unclassified graduates seeking classification)
+- the Departmental application for admission includes: - a personal statement (format provided); - three letters of reference (forms provided); - one complete set of transcripts (may be unofficial and/or grade reports) from each educational institution attended; - proof of registration for or completion of preparatory course work (see section on admission requirements); - an Application for Classification (unclassified graduates seeking classification).

 Admission is competitive with a limited number of students admitted each year.
-Within two weeks of the filing deadline candidates will be assigned an interview date.
-At the end of the application and screening period, a departmental recommendation will be submitted to the Graduate Center for further review (at two-three weeks).
+Within two weeks of the filing deadline applicants will be assigned an interview date.
+At the end of the application and screening period, a departmental recommendation will be submitted to the Office of Graduate Studies for further review (at two-three weeks).
 Decisions regarding admission are then mailed to each applicant.
 Following admission, students are assigned to a faculty advisor who assists with academic advising.